 - Writing sample of three pages or less

 In the subject line of your e-mail application, please indicate whether you are applying for a policy fellowship or a communications fellowship and for which term you are applying.

-Only complete applications will be considered.
-Please do not contact the commission, or the offices of our commissioners, to inquire about the status of your application; finalists will be notified if they have been selected for an interview.
+Only complete applications received by the deadline will be considered.
+Please do not contact the commission, or the offices of our commissioners, to inquire about the status of your application.
+Finalists will be notified if they have been selected for an interview.